510

 .KEY MESSAGES...

-week with slight cooling possible over the weekend.
+rest of the week before cooling to near normal over the weekend.

 &&